-It’s pretty important to know what an elder’s job description is for two reasons: firstly, if elders don’t know what they are supposed to be doing there is a good chance that they won’t do it well!
-(I apologize, that was very tongue-in-cheek, but also true!)
-Secondly, if saints are not aware of what their elders are called to be doing, they might find themselves fighting their elders when they are actually just doing their job!
+It’s pretty important to know what an elder’s job description is for two reasons: firstly, if elders don’t know what they are supposed to be doing, there is a good chance that they won’t do it well.
+(I apologise, that was very tongue-in-cheek, but also true!)
+Secondly, if saints are not aware of what their elders are called to be doing, they might find themselves fighting their elders when they are actually just doing their job.

-In my previous article, I dealt with the question of ‘What does it take to be an elder?’ and we discovered that Peter had some really helpful things to say on the topic.
-I am going to draw on Peter again here, picking up on the same passage in 1 Peter 5 where he actually uses three different words to describe the same leadership role!
+In my previous article, I dealt with the question ‘What Does It Take To Be An Elder?‘ and we discovered that Peter had some really helpful things to say on the topic.
+I am going to draw on Peter again, picking up on the same passage in 1 Peter 5 where he uses three different words to describe the same leadership role.

 In verse 1, Peter uses the word ‘presbuteros’, which is where we get our word ‘elder’.
-Then in verse 2 he uses the word ‘poimein’ where we get ‘shepherd’ and the word ‘episcopos’ where we get ‘bishop’ from.
-I pick up on this because these words all give us subtle shades of meaning as to what the responsibilities of an elder are.
+Then in verse 2 he uses the word ‘poimein’ from which we get ‘shepherd’ and the word ‘episcopos’ from which we derive ‘bishop’.
+I pick up on this because these words all give us subtle shades of meaning as to the responsibilities of an elder.

 b.
 ‘Shepherd’ and ‘Overseer’

-As Christ provides for and protects the sheep, elders are called to feed the saints by ministering the Word of God to them and warning them from the dangers of sin and false-teaching (Acts 20:28).
+As Christ provides for and protects the sheep.
+Elders are called to feed the saints by ministering the Word of God to them and warning them about the dangers of sin and false-teaching (Acts 20:28).

 This is a helpful 3-fold description of some of the responsibilities that are unique to the role of an elder.
-It is vitally important to know what these distinctives are because without them a local church will quickly lose its ability to reflect the pure light of Christ into the world.
+It is vitally important to know what these distinctives are, because without them a local church will quickly lose its ability to reflect the pure light of Christ to the world.

-We have already touched on the responsibility that elders have to safe-guard the ‘flock’ from being deceived by teachers who pervert the truth.
-False-teachers are described as ‘wolves’ that do great harm to the flock and elders have a duty to guard against them.
+We have already touched on the responsibility that elders have to safeguard the ‘flock’ from being deceived by teachers who pervert the truth.
+False teachers are described as ‘wolves’ who do great harm to the flock, and elders have a duty to guard against them.
 Paul warned the Ephesian elders in this way,

 “Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood.
 I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw away the disciples after them.”
 (Acts 20:28-30, ESV)

-There is a two-fold warning within this passage: firstly, elders need to be held accountable by other elders and by apostolic voices (in this case Paul) so that they themselves don’t get deceived, and, secondly, elders need to safeguard the people under their care from outside teachings that pervert the true Gospel.
+There is a two-fold warning within this passage.
+Firstly, elders need to be held accountable by other elders and by apostolic voices (in this case, Paul) so that they themselves aren’t deceived.
+Secondly, elders need to safeguard the people under their care from outside teachings that pervert the true Gospel.

-This is why we are instructed to warn and discipline saints within our church if they are living in sin and they refuse to turn away from it (See Matthew 18:15-18 and 1 Corinthians 5:9-13).
+This is why we are instructed to warn and discipline saints within our church if they are living in sin and refuse to turn away from it (Matthew 18:15-18; 1 Corinthians 5:9-13).

 When Jesus writes seven letters to the seven churches of Revelation, he addresses them to the ‘aggelos’ of each church.
-One meaning of this word is ‘messenger’ and it is a fitting description of the role of a lead-elder because the implication is that although a human ‘shepherd’ is leading the ‘flock’, God’s intention is that these men would only lead the congregation according to God’s own direction; they simply ‘pass on the message’.
+One meaning of this word is ‘messenger’.
+It is a fitting description of the role of a lead elder, because it implies that although a human ‘shepherd’ is leading the ‘flock’, God’s intention is that these men would only lead the congregation according to God’s own direction.
+They simply ‘pass on the message’.

-An example of this in the Old Testament is how Moses would only lead the people of God as God lead by direction from the pillar of cloud.
+An example of this in the Old Testament is how Moses would only lead the people of God as God led, by direction from the pillar of cloud.

-Every local church is facing unique issues and challenges and thus leadership within these churches has to lead the church through these challenges by direction from the Holy Spirit.
-We see an example of this in Paul’s letters to the different churches which he addressed, each letter was written to strengthen and equip them to navigate the specific situation which they were facing.
+Every local church is facing unique issues and challenges.
+Thus, the leadership within each church has to lead their church through these challenges under direction of the Holy Spirit.
+We see this in Paul’s letters addressed to the different churches, each letter written to strengthen and equip them to navigate the specific situations they were facing.

-As a good shepherd leads his sheep to ‘green pastures’ where the sheep will flourish, elders within a local church have been given the responsibility to lead the saints into the fullness of their inheritance in Christ.
+As a good shepherd leads his sheep to ‘green pastures’ where the sheep will flourish, elders within a local church have been given the responsibility of leading those saints into the fullness of their inheritance in Christ.

 It also becomes apparent why Satan has been quite deliberate in corrupting and ‘taking out’ elders from fulfilling their calling.
-Strategically speaking, Satan knows that if he can ‘strike the shepherd, the sheep will scatter’ and this has been tragically born out in more in more instances than I care to retell.
+He knows that if he can ‘strike the shepherd, the sheep will scatter’, and this has been tragically born out in more instances than I care to retell.